Doctor facing state inquiry about Vegas shooter drug records

-LAS VEGAS (AP) — A doctor accused of improperly looking up prescription records of the dead gunman after the Oct.
-1 mass shooting on the Las Vegas Strip will invoke his constitutional right against self-incrimination at an upcoming Nevada State Pharmacy Board disciplinary hearing, his lawyer said Wednesday.
+LAS VEGAS (AP) — A doctor accused of improperly looking up prescription records of the dead gunman in last October’s mass shooting in Las Vegas will invoke his constitutional right against self-incrimination at an upcoming disciplinary hearing, his lawyer said Wednesday.

 Dr. Ivan Goldsmith is the focus of a “witch hunt” for the source of a newspaper report about Stephen Paddock’s prescriptions in the days after the deadliest mass shooting in modern U.S. history, attorney E. Brent Bryson said.

-Bryson accused board officials of “grandstanding to try to influence public opinion about Dr. Goldsmith, to paint him in a negative way before the hearing.”
+Bryson accused officials with the state pharmacy board of “grandstanding to try to influence public opinion about Dr. Goldsmith, to paint him in a negative way before the hearing.”

-Nevada State Prescription Board attorney Brett Kandt denied the grandstanding claim and declined comment about the complaint against Goldsmith.
+Board attorney Brett Kandt denied that claim and declined comment about the complaint.
+“It’s important that the matter not be tried in the media,” Kandt said.

 Most Read Nation & World Stories